Number to Words

 • File permission issues on servers – You see "chmod 755" but need to understand it's binary 111101101.
 Misunderstanding leads to security problems.

-• Network debugging nightmares – Packets arrive as hex dumps, but you need to see decimal values to understand what's happening.
+• Network debugging nightmares – Packets arrive as hex dumps, but you need to see decimal values using a hex to decimal converter to understand what's happening.

 • Memory address confusion – Debuggers show memory in hex, but you think in decimal.
 Mismatches cause hours of wasted debugging.